mmaccamy-zspace/lessons-learned/README.md

 only ever observed on a far less capable Mako laptop.

-The final STS application is more robust due to integration testing on a Mako laptop, but it's hard not to think that there was major time wasted chasing bugs specific to a platform that we now not going to use for testing.
+The final STS application is more robust due to integration testing on a Mako laptop, but it's hard not to think that there was major time wasted chasing bugs specific to a platform that no longer is going to be used for testing.
 Ultimately, the cost of procurring an Inspire laptop specific for factory testing is far less than the engineering cost it took chasing bugs that only ever manifested on a platform that we are no longer even going to use since it's incapable of running the final stylus functional test.